gwizdek/SystemReShock-UEVR-Plugin/README.md

 * no physical crouching
 * no physical melee

+## Compatibility
+Mods that modify crosshair, hotbar slots, inventory and mfd can have negative impact on the plugin.

 ## Troubleshooting
 ### General
 * Laser pointer on the MFD doesn't work - Check if the game window is in focus.